 Life in New York City

-Located in one of the most dynamic and diverse cities in the world, Icahn School of Medicine at Mount Sinai shares a four-block campus with The Mount Sinai Hospital bordering East Harlem and Yorkville neighborhoods in Manhattan.
+Located in one of the most dynamic and diverse cities in the world, the Icahn School of Medicine at Mount Sinai shares a four-block campus with The Mount Sinai Hospital bordering the East Harlem and Yorkville neighborhoods in Manhattan.
 Adjacent to Central Park, the campus extends from 98th Street to 102nd Street and eastward from Fifth Avenue to Park Avenue.
-East Harlem, a predominantly low income community, and Yorkville, one of the nation's most affluent communities, broad mix of cultural, socioeconomic and ethnic diversity, which creates unique educational and health service opportunities at Mount Sinai.
+East Harlem, a predominantly low-income community, and Yorkville, one of the nation's most affluent communities, provide a broad mix of cultural, socioeconomic and ethnic diversity, which creates unique educational and health service opportunities at Mount Sinai.

 The Health System is committed to having resources available to support the families of our faculty and students.
 Learn more